 Okay, so maybe ‘bad’ isn’t the right word, but they sure are clunky.
 One of the things I really didn’t like was the inventory management as it felt clunky and hard to operate when under stress and a demonic attack.
 You basically rotate your various items around your left hand and then grab the items with your right hand.
 Things like your crucifix and holy water are stored in a case which you must select, then open, then grab in order to use – a process you instantly forget once you really need to grab the bloody cross!
 I think I swore at my left hand whilst playing this game at least 30 times for not giving me the item I wanted/needed.
 However, my mate who likes VR horror games didn’t have as many issues with it as me as he remained calm under the pressure – I think I just get a bit freaked out too easily!

 When moving in The Exorcist: Legion VR, you walk very slow.
 The developers have said this is by design as they want you to explore and take your time whilst looking through the various areas.
 I fully understand and get that, but when you are trying to move away from a demonic being and you’re just strolling along, it doesn’t feel right.
 Also, the game uses blinders – a lot – and we know what the VR community thinks of blinders!
-Again though, the developers said Sony advised the game had to have blinders in it, which is strange as I can name numerous VR games which move much faster which don’t have blinders which can’t be removed if the user wishes to turn them off.
+Again though, the developers said Sony advised the game had to have blinders in it, which is strange as I can name numerous VR games which move much faster which don’t have blinders that can’t be removed if the user wishes to turn them off.

 By default, the blinders will be active if you use free-movement whilst walking around and if you have smooth-turning on and turn around.
 If you opt to rotate at a set angle with the push of a button, you can opt to turn the blinders off and teleporting obviously blacks out the screen for a fraction of a second as it moves your character.
 Hopefully we’ll see the blinders come off at some point, but until then I found using the move controllers with free movement and a 45-degree quick-turn worked fine.
 You can also use the DS4 instead if you wish, but I just used double Move controllers instead.
 Oh, this game also has something I’ve only ever seen in Skyrim VR – a crouch button!